 Back to the tomatillo sauce, you’ll add Mexican crema and then keep the sauce warm on low heat.
 Give warmed tortillas a good dip in the sauce, fill them with the chicken and mushroom filling and arrange on a warmed plate and top with more sauce, onion and cilantro.
 Sprinkle on the salty Cotija and you’re in for a real treat.

 A different and unique enchilada recipe that you’ll find exciting in a delicious and fresh sort of way.
+And no need for baking, these stove top enchiladas are filled and rolled and ready to plate and devour.

 - 3 cloves garlic peeled